-A simple third-order memristive band pass filter circuit is introduced [16].
-The authors carry out an analysis of its equilibria and their stability, construct bifurcation diagrams and observe the phenomenon of amplitude control.
-In this work, the analysis of this system is continued.
-The mechanism of partial amplitude control is fully explained.
-Additionally, the property of total amplitude control is theoretically derived and confirmed in simulations.
+In this work, the analysis of the third-order memristive band pass filter circuit introduced in [17] is continued.
+The mechanism of a partial amplitude control (PAC) is fully explained.
+Additionally, the property of a total amplitude control (TAC) is theoretically derived and confirmed in simulations.
 Using an appropriate linear change of variables a simple model of the circuit is constructed.
-The number of parameter in this model is reduced to three which considerably simplifies characterization of dynamical phenomena in the circuit.
+The number of parameters in this model is reduced to three which considerably simplifies characterization of dynamical phenomena in the circuit.
 Analysis of the dynamics of the three-parameter model is carried out.
+A single-parameter bifurcation diagram is constructed, various dynamical phenomena are identified and the existence of observed attractors is confirmed using rigorous computational tools.